-To see a Chriopodist or Podiatrist you do not need a doctor's referral.
-However, you do need a referral from your family doctor to see an Orthopaedic surgeon.
+To see a Chiropodist or Podiatrist you do not need a doctor's referral.
+However, you do need a referral from your family doctor to see an Orthopedic surgeon.

 No, we are a private clinic so our services are not covered by OHIP.